 JMT Hikers Brian and Jenna

-Depending on when you start your hike, you’re likely to encounter several hikers and backpackers working their way down from the Mt Whitney summit.
+If you get a late start like Kim and I did, you will likely encounter several hikers and backpackers working their way down from the Mt Whitney summit.
 We started our hike in the afternoon and met several friendly hikers on their way down, including Brian and Jenna featured in the above photo.
 Brian and Jenna were hiking down from the Whitney summit after completing the John Muir Trail.
 Despite their long journey, they were in great spirits.

 I wrote a separate trail journal titled Hikers On The Mt Whitney Trail featuring some of the other hikers we encountered on the trail, including Brian and Jenna.